magento/devdocs/guides/v2.2/ui_comp_guide/best-practices/semantic_config.md

 ![first_way_ui_components_declaration]({{site.baseurl}}common/images/ui_comps/autocomplete1.png)
 {% endcollapsible %}

 Magento supports autocomplete for all nesting levels of options which have static interface.
-If the options don't have defined interface, additional property is used to declare option name and type.
+If an option doesn't have defined interface, the additional property is used to declare option name and type.

 Example: